CONTACT US

 • The hormonal protein insulin helps our bodies convert food into energy.

-• The antibodies in our blood help us fight off illnesses.
+• The antibodies in our blood help us fight illnesses.

-Enzymes are a special type of protein that regulates the speed at which chemical reactions occur.
+Enzymes are a special type of protein that regulates how chemical reactions occur.
+They can make reactions speed up, slow down, or occur under different circumstances than normal.
+For example, the enzymes in your gut help you digest your food efficiently.
 There are many different enzymes, each with its own structure and function.
-We’ll talk about the six main types of enzymes soon.
+(Don't worry; we’ll walk you through the six main types of enzymes in a minute.)

 • Living and dead microorganisms